 A great way for aspiring optometry students to learn more about the career is to work or volunteer in an optometric practice.
 This is also called "shadowing."
 Each shadowing opportunity is different.
 You may observe patient care and/or assist practitioners in office activities/practice management.
 Shadowing is a great way to know for sure if a career in optometry is for you.

-So we have answered the question of how one becomes an optometrist.
-But... why become a optometrist?
-That's the question we posed to five working professionals, who are listed by their graduate year and alma mater.
+We’ve discussed how to become an optometrist.
+But why become an optometrist?
+That's the question we posed to five working professionals, who are listed by their graduation year and alma mater.

 Alan Glazier, OD, FAAO (New England College of Optometry, 1993): "My father was an optometrist.
 While I was in college pursuing a goal of becoming a vascular surgeon, I observed how satisfied my father was with his career choice.
 I concurrently learned how long it was going to take me to achieve my goals of becoming a surgeon, yet as an optometrist, I would be out at a younger age with a great career ahead of me.
 That’s what solidified my choice."